tomppatomppa/helsinki-bike-routes/README.md

 ## How To Use

-Everthing has been developed and tested on windows 10 pro
+Everything has been developed and tested on windows 10 pro

 > **Note**
 > For Windows only